Skip to main content Skip to navigation

 If you submit work after the deadline, your work will be marked subject to a penalty and if you miss a mid-term test or final examination, you will be given a mark of zero in that assessment.
 However, during the year there may be times when you are unwell and this might occur in close proximity to assessment deadlines or on the day of a test or examination.

-All extension and exemption requests are considered by the Wellbeing Officer, in consultation with the Director of Undergraduate Studies and not by your lecturer, class tutor or personal tutor.
-If you are thinking of asking for an extension or exemption, you should first ask yourself whether you could have reasonably foreseen the reason for your late submission or absence and taken avoiding action.
+All extension and exemption requests are considered by the Student Support and Progression Officer, in consultation with the Director of Undergraduate Studies.
+They are not considered by your lecturer, class tutor or personal tutor.
+If you are thinking of asking for an extension or exemption, you should first ask yourself whether you could have reasonably foreseen the reason for your late submission or absence and taken action to avoid this.
 If so, in fairness to those students in similar situations who took the necessary steps or precautions, your request is unlikely to be granted.

 Extensions